HenestrosaDev/ios-interview-questions/README.md

 - 🟧 [What accommodations have you added to apps to make them more accessible?](https://www.hackingwithswift.com/interview-questions/what-accommodations-have-you-added-to-apps-to-make-them-more-accessible)
   <details>
     <summary>Answer</summary>

-  This answer depends on your experience adding accommodations to make apps more accessible, but here is an example answer:
+  The answer depends on your experience with adding accommodations to make apps more accessible.
+Here is how I would approach it:

   >- **Implementing Dynamic Type**: This allows users to adjust the font size in the app to better suit their needs.
   >- **Providing alternative text for images**: This allows users with visual impairments to understand the content of the app.